KeithLaker/KeithLaker.github.io/Workshops/Snowflake/adb-loading-using-sql/traveling-back-in-time/traveling-back-in-time.md

 ## STEP 3 - A Simple Flashback Query To Show Total Revenue

-1. To look at total revenue before the adjustments for Argentina were applied we simply extend the previous query with the keywords **AS OF**:
+1. To look at total revenue before the adjustments for Argentina were applied we simply extend the previous query with the keywords **AS OF** (*note - use the data-time information from Task 4, step 1 in the previous tab)*:

     ```
     <copy>SELECT